Syed Ahmad Barelvi: Jihad movement

 The mujahideen were educated with both theological doctrines and physical training sessions.
 Syed Ahmad organized wrestling, archery training, and shooting competitions.
 The mujahideen also repeated several Islamic anthems.
 One such popular anthem has survived, known as "Risala Jihad".
 On 21 December 1826, Syed Ahmad and his 1,500 followers clashed with 4,000 Sikh troops in the battle of Akora Khattak and obtained a significant victory.
-On 11 January 1827, allegiance was sworn on his hand and he was declared Caliph and Imam.
-Syed Ahmad's claim to Khilafah was viewed with suspicion in the Frontier region as well as in the clerical circles of North India.
+On 11 January 1827, allegiance was sworn on his hand and he was declared caliph and imam.
+Syed Ahmad's claim to khilafah was viewed with suspicion in the frontier region as well as in the clerical circles of northern India.
 When the Jumu'ah (Friday prayer) sermon was read in his name, symbolising his claim to power, the tribal chiefs became wary.
-According to prominent Pathan Sardars like Khadi Khan, Maulvis were ill-equipped to run the affairs of a state.
+According to prominent Pashtun sardars like Khadi Khan, maulvis were ill-equipped to run the affairs of a state.
 In response to the criticisms, Syed Ahmad asserted that his aim was not material but to lead a jihad against kuffar.
-Defending his claim to Caliphate, Syed Ahmad writes:We thank and praise God, the real master and the true king, who bestowed upon his humble, recluse and helpless servant the title of Caliphate, first through occult gestures and revelations, in which there is no room for doubt, and then by guiding the hearts of the believers towards me.
-This way God appointed me as the Imam (leader)... the person who sincerely confesses to my position is special in the eyes of God, and the one who denies it is, of course sinful.
-My opponents who deny me of this position will be humiliated and disgraced.

-Apart from the rebellious Pashtun chieftains, Syed Ahmad also faced strong opposition from Sufi clerical establishment.
-Throughout their armed activities during the 1820s and 1830s, mujahideen engaged in ideological and physical conflict with the Naqshbandi-Mujaddidis and various Sufi orders such as Qadiris and Chishtis.
+Apart from the rebellious Pashtun chieftains, Syed Ahmad's Islamic political movement and state-building project also faced opposition from a rival Naqshbandi-Mujaddidi faction, led by Hafiz Daraz and Hafiz Muhammad ‘Azim, which was based in Peshawar.
+However, Syed Ahmad's Mujaddidi credentials were well established, as he was a descendant of a prominent Mujaddidi saint.
+He was raised in the Mujaddidi spiritual tradition in India, and was a disciple of the prominent Sufi scholar Shah Abdul Aziz Dehlvi.
+Tariqa-i Muhammadiyah movement had emerged as an influential strand of the Naqshbandi-Mujaddidi order in the Indian subcontinent, and its revivalist teachings gained widespread acceptance among the Indian Naqshbandis of that period.

+The Tariqa-i Muhammadiyah movement pioneered a reformulation of the Mujaddidi tradition.
+Its messaging, reformist themes, and literature were replete with Sufi terminology and remained rooted in the traditional Sufi paradigm, particularly shaped by the teachings of Ahmad Sirhindi.
+While leading the military efforts of the Tariqa-i Muhammadiyah, Syed Ahmad maintained strong ties with Sufi circles and initiated several pupils into the Naqshbandi, Qadiri, and Chishti orders.
+To Syed Ahmad's followers, his political and spiritual leadership was firmly based in the Sufi master-disciple tradition.

 In March 1827, mujahideen suffered a serious defeat against the Sikhs during the battle of Shaidu, worsening the position of Syed Ahmad.